 Saint Emilion - Listed Village - Bordeaux

-The medieval village of Saint Emilion is located 40km north-east of Bordeaux in South-West France.
+The medieval village of Saint Emilion is located 40km north-east of Bordeaux.

-UNESCO added the village and its iconic vineyard on the World Heritage Site list on December 2, 1999.
+UNESCO added the village and its iconic vineyard to the World Heritage Site list on December 2, 1999.

 The first reference to Saint Emilion goes back to the 8th century.

-Emilian, a Benedictine monk from Brittany, retreated to a grotto located on the top of a hill overlooking the Dordogne Valley.
+Emilian, a Benedictine monk from Brittany, indeed retreated to a grotto located on a hilltop overlooking the Dordogne Valley.

 The many miracles he performed soon gained him fame.

-Indeed, people traveled from far away in order to come and seek advice from the old hermit.
+People indeed traveled from afar in order to seek advice from the old hermit.

-After his death, Benedictine monks built their monastery on the site.
+Benedictine monks built their monastery on the site after his death.